Drug and Steroid Free Holistic Approach to Ear Infections

 I mentioned before that when ears get inflamed, it is usually a signal that something else is going on.
 Commonly it is a signal that the body is toxic.
 My experience is dogs are exposed to increasingly higher amounts of toxic substances from medication, food and the environment.
 Treating ears can be relatively easy when you use the following:

-- Start your dog on Livton - a liver cleanse formula that is time tested to be safe and beneficial for dogs.
-Keep your dog on this treatment for two months.
+- Start your dog on LiverTune - a liver cleanse formula that is beneficial for dogs.
+Keep your dog on this treatment for six weeks.

 - Collect your dog’s hair and get a HairQ Test done to check his or her mineral and heavy metal levels.
 You will receive your results in three to four weeks.